Introduction: The Question of Control

 Establishes transparency obligations for very large online platforms (VLOPs): algorithm disclosure, risk management for disinformation, content moderation, and fundamental rights protection.
 Affected: Platforms with >45 million EU users.
 Status: In force since February 2024.

-Very Large Online Platforms (VLOPs) are particularly large platforms with more than 45 million active users in the EU.
-Stricter rules apply to them as they have a greater societal impact.
+Very Large Online Platforms (VLOPs) are especially large platforms with more than 45 million active users in the EU.
+Stricter rules apply to them because of their greater impact on society.

 Enforcement Practice 2024/2025

-The years 2024 and 2025 mark the transition from legislation to implementation.
-[27] [31] The European Commission is conducting proceedings against several technology companies:
+2024 and 2025 mark the shift from legislation to enforcement.
+[27] [31] The European Commission has opened proceedings against several technology companies:

 Differentiated positions within the Western alliance:

-On the political layer (Layer 4), the EU and the US share similar positions regarding an open internet versus state-centralised models.
+On the political layer (Layer 4), the EU and the US hold broadly similar positions on an open internet versus state-centralised models.

-On the regulatory layer (Layer 3), however, there are differences: The US government expresses concerns that the DMA and DSA could act as trade barriers primarily affecting US companies.
+On the regulatory layer (Layer 3), however, they diverge: the US government has voiced concerns that the DMA and DSA could act as trade barriers that mainly hit US companies.

-These differing approaches require coordinated transatlantic alignment on matters of internet governance.
+These differing approaches call for closer transatlantic coordination on internet governance.

 Layer 4: The Political Layer – Competing Governance Models

-We have seen: Tech corporations dominate cables and platforms, while multistakeholder bodies manage addresses.
-But who decides that it stays this way?
-That is the question of Layer 4 – and in 2025, it is more contested than ever.
+We have seen that tech corporations dominate cables and platforms, while multistakeholder bodies manage addresses.
+But who decides it stays this way?
+That is the question of Layer 4, and in 2025 it is more contested than ever.

-The fourth and final layer sits above the other three: This is where actors negotiate fundamental questions of regulation and control.
-Who defines the rules for access, content, and data flows?
+The fourth and final layer sits above the other three: here, actors negotiate the fundamental questions of regulation and control.
+Who sets the rules for access, content, and data flows?

-In 2025, the debate surrounding the 'splinternet' – a fragmentation of the internet along national or regional borders – has transitioned from a theoretical discussion to an observable development.
+In 2025, the debate around the 'splinternet', the fragmentation of the internet along national or regional borders, has moved from a theoretical discussion to an observable trend.
 [32] [33]

 Competing Internet Governance Models: Who determines the rules?